FireFreexe/usb-kvm-diy-context-submission/ipad-kvm-instructions.md

 WantedBy=sysinit.target
 ```

-Then enable itL
+Then enable it.

 ```bash
 sudo systemctl enable usbgadget.service
 ```

+The Pi should now be in gadget mode, so lets make it so we can connect to it easily.

+# Configure the Pi's usb-c port to act as a network port, and enable VNC

-Now we make a bridge to connect over.
+Let's make a bridge to connect over.
 Note the IP address, we will use it later to connect through the usb-c cable.

 ```bash
 sudo nmcli con add type bridge ifname br0